-- Knocking Sound: Especially noticeable when going over bumps or turning corners, it likely indicates worn-out shocks are causing your coil springs to vibrate wildly against your vehicle’s chassis.
+- Knocking Sound: Especially noticeable when going over bumps or turning corners, it likely indicates worn-out shocks or front sway bar links and bushings wearing out.

-- Grunting or Squeaking: Usually occurs on bumps or turns, indicating your front steering mechanism is wearing out.
+- Grunting or Squeaking: Usually occurs on bumps or turns, indicating that either your front steering mechanism or suspension components are wearing out.

 - Rusty Creaking: Bad ball joints in your suspension may be described as sounding like rusty door hinges when you move up and down or back and forth.